Cozy Peach Kitchen

 Triple Berry Smoothie

-Frozen blueberries, raspberries, and blackberries combine with healthy ingredients to make this creamy & high-protein breakfast smoothie!
+Frozen blueberries, raspberries, and blackberries combine with healthy ingredients to make this creamy & high-protein triple berry smoothie!
 This recipe is banana-free and ready in just 5 minutes.

 Small jar filled with purple smoothie, a sprig of basil and a paper straw.